Overview

 Completing the application form

-In the application form, candidates will be asked to:
+In the application form, applicants are asked to:

-- Provide details of their employment history and explain how each job is relevant to the programme to be undertaken in the UK
+- Provide details of employment history and explain how the experience gained supports and is relevant to the programme to be undertaken in the UK.

-- List names and positions of three referees who are qualified to comment on both the candidate’s capacity to benefit from the proposed Scholarship in the UK and their ability to deliver development impact afterwards.
-One referee must be a current employer (if applicable)
+- List names and positions of three referees who are qualified to comment on both their capacity to benefit from the proposed Scholarship in the UK and their ability to deliver development impact afterwards.
+One of the referees must be a current employer (if applicable).

-- Provide a Development Impact statement in 4 parts.
+- Provide a Development Impact statement in four parts.

-The first part should explain how the candidate’s proposed Scholarship relates to:
+In the first part applicants should explain how the proposed scholarship relates to:

-- Development issues connected to your chosen CSC development theme and the wider sector.
+- Development issues connected to the chosen CSC development theme and the wider sector.

-The second part should explain how the candidate intends to apply their new skills and qualification after returning home.
+The second part should explain how they intend to apply their new skills once the Scholarship ends.

-The third part should outline what the candidate expects will change in development terms following the Scholarship, including:
+The third part should outline what they expect will change in development terms following the Scholarship, including:

 - The timeframe for their implementation